Patrykziok/SOC-homelab-portfolio/brute-force_rdp-ssh_incident-response.md

 Evidence: The logs show a series of failed login attempts, followed by a successful login for the user 'soc

 ## 4. Containment: Wazuh-Driven Isolation
 After confirming a successful authentication on both endpoints (Windows 4624 after 4625, Linux Accepted password after Failed password), the incident response process moved from detection to containment.
-The primary objective was to immediately prevent repeated access attempts and stop any potential post-compromise actions.
+The primary objective was to immediately prevent repeated access attempts and stop any potential post-compromise actions.<br>
-4.1 Isolation Actions in Wazuh (Active Response)
+4.1 Isolation Actions in Wazuh (Active Response)<br>
-To isolate the affected endpoints from the attacker, I executed a Wazuh-based containment action by applying an Active Response / host-level block for the attacker’s source IP - 192.168.101.10
+To isolate the affected endpoints from the attacker, I executed a Wazuh-based containment action by applying an Active Response / host-level block for the attacker’s source IP - 192.168.101.10<br>
 <img width="933" height="882" alt="Windows sucessfull login details" src="https://github.com/user-attachments/assets/9398c2e6-683f-4c57-a071-1ae70c4e743e" />

 Access Control Safeguard (Temporary Account Lockdown)